 If either you or your spouse is accused of this crime, understand that it can have a severe impact on your life, your job, your social standing, your security clearance if you have one or your immigration status if you are not a US citizen.
-Domestic violence is an issue which affects all communities.
-If you are facing a domestic violence charge in Loudoun County, VA, you need the help of a seasoned Loudoun Domestic Violence Lawyer.
+Family violence is an issue which affects all communities.
+If you are facing a domestic violence charge in Loudoun County, VA, you need the help of a seasoned Loudoun County Domestic Violence Lawyer.

-Domestic violence is not an easy situation.
+Family violence is not an easy situation.
 The amount of havoc the charge creates in a household can be devastating.
 Imagine a situation where life is going pretty well for you and suddenly one bad day or night, you are suddenly arrested and are facing the prospect of an emergency protective order, dissolution of your marriage, loss of your job, loss of your kids, etc. However, there is hope.
-Hiring an experienced domestic violence lawyer in Loudoun County, VA can bring you great relief and possibly help you avoid a conviction.
+Hiring an experienced family violence lawyer in Loudoun County, VA can bring you great relief and possibly help you avoid a conviction.

 Domestic violence comes in various forms and isn’t restricted to acts of physical assault against your spouse.
 Pursuant to Virginia Code 18.2-57.2, you can be charged with domestic abuse against the following family members: